rahil627/mind-of-rathewolf/README.md

-#the mind of ra the wolf
+# the mind of ra the wolf
-this is a port of my blog
+this is a digital representation of my mind at specific times in life

+it's starts by porting my old blog (Wordpress!!! lol! yikes!)

 temp: